CU-DBMI/set-website/_posts/2024-01-22-Python-Memory-Management-and-Troubleshooting.md

 </tr>
 </table>

-_Process memory is divided into segments which have specific purposes. ([The Linux Programming Interface by Michael Kerrisk, Chapter 6.3: Memory Layout of a Process](https://learning.oreilly.com/library/view/the-linux-programming/9781593272203/xhtml/ch06.xhtml#ch06lev1sec03))_
+_Process memory is divided into segments which have specific purposes ([The Linux Programming Interface by Michael Kerrisk](https://learning.oreilly.com/library/view/the-linux-programming/9781593272203/xhtml/ch06.xhtml#ch06lev1sec03))._
 {:.center}

 Memory for a process is further divided into parts which are typically called _segments_.